 - Artists and Broadcasters on talent deals including music for television.

 - Distributors on broadcast licensing, merchandising rights, clearances and acquisition.

-Michael is a Director and Head of Business Law at Verisona, specialising in all areas of corporate and transactional work, including acquisitions, mergers, start-ups and MBO’s.
+Michael is Head of Business Law at Verisona Law, specialising in all areas of corporate and transactional work, including acquisitions, mergers, start-ups and MBO’s.
 He leads the majority of Verisona’s high-value corporate and commercial transactions, and is responsible for the co-ordination of all legal services relating to such work.

 Michael qualified in 1977 and was one of the founding partners of Dyer Burdett.
 That firm successfully practiced in Havant for over 30 years, before it merged with another local firm in 2008 to form Verisona Law.